- Our Work

 This paper brings up potential land use rights in terms of transactions.
 The paper aims at promoting discussions and more studies in the land transaction aspect of the land tenure system of the country.
 Doing so would help to encourage good practices and to indicate areas requiring improvements.
 Key words: legal instrument, public property, land use right, transaction, tenure security.

-USAID's Livestock Market Development project is designed to improve the incomes and nutritional status of Ethiopian farmers and other stakeholders along the livestock value chain.
+Our Livestock Market Development activity is designed to improve the incomes and nutritional status of Ethiopian farmers and other stakeholders along the livestock value chain.
 Key goals include increasing productivity and competitiveness of selected livestock value chains, and spurring investment and innovation all in an environmentally and economically sustainable way.
 This report explores market opportunities, Ethiopian competitiveness, and recommendations for Ethiopian export development in selected export markets for live animals and livestock products including meat, leather and leather products.
 All of these products are derived from cattle, goats and sheep endemic to Ethiopia.

 Livestock Market Development: Five Year Strategy [PDF, 1 MB]